 We went to a special screening of Love, Simon, and OH MY GOODNESS.
 I went on a rollercoaster of emotions when I watched that movie, and I loved every minute of it.
 The soundtrack is one of the greatest ever.
 The plot and script are amazing.
 The acting is phenomenal.
 I loved how there were references in the film, and they listed all the references in the credits.
 I don’t know her name, but the woman who played the play director/drama teacher (not exactly sure which one) was HILARIOUS.
 It was just a simply beautiful film.
 If I had to rate it out of ten, I would give it an eight…. thousand.

 Well, listen here, B (her name starts with a B), I am nowhere near average.
 I am smart.
-While working a crappy job at Little Caesars and dealing with personal issues and trying to figure out why I was always unhappy, I managed to focus and study my butt off to maintain a 4.0 GPA.
+While working a crappy job at Little Caesars and dealing with personal issues and trying to figure out why I was always unhappy, I managed to focus and study my butt off to maintain a 4.0 GPA for four years.
 There were several times when I wanted to quit and get out of the dual enrollment classes I was taking but didn’t.
 Unlike some people I know, I didn’t cheat.
 I worked my butt off to accomplish what I’ve accomplished and will keep going, and you better be happy you didn’t say it to my face.
 At the end of the day, I’m not the average one, the fake face who always had crap to say about people I don’t actually know.